Kumarabh/javascript-promises/ReadMe.md

 6. Once a promise state reaches to fullfilled/rejected, it can't change to other state.
 In either of the state, the promise is  resolved.

 ------------------------------------------------------------------
-Topic: then() method:
+# Topic: then() method:

-# Is used to schedule a callback to be executed, when promie is   successfully resolved.
+* Is used to schedule a callback to be executed, when promise is successfully resolved.

-# then method takes two callback functions
+* then method takes two callback functions

 ex: promiseObject.then(onFulfilled, onRejected);

     onFulfilled -> is called if promise is fulfilled.